The Oxygen Valve on Hydrogen Escape Since the Great Oxidation Event: Results

 \subsection{Water vapour through the cold trap}

-In every simulation, the global mean mixing ratio of each species at the surface for H$_2$O, CH$_4$, H$_2$, and H is $\sim 10,000$ ppmv, $\approx0.8$ ppmv, $\approx0.5$ ppmv and $<10^{-8}$ ppmv respectively.
+In every simulation, the global mean mixing ratio of each species at the surface for H$_2$O, H, CH$_4$, and H$_2$, is $\sim 10,000$ ppmv, $<10^{-8}$ ppmv, $\approx0.8$ ppmv, and $\approx0.5$ ppmv respectively, with the latter two molecules specified with fixed mixing ratios at the surface.
 As temperature and pressure decline with altitude in the troposphere, the atmosphere cannot hold as much H$_2$O vapor.
 This is because the drop in pressure causes the air to cool (adiabatic cooling), and the saturation vapor pressure of water, which determines the air's capacity for water vapor, is strongly dependent on temperature.
 Fig.~\ref{Zonal mean temperature figure} presents the zonal mean (averaged over longitude) of the atmospheric temperature between the surface and 10 hPa ($\sim 30$ km in altitude) for all the WACCM6 simulations.
 The temperature structure of the atmosphere is set by the strength and spectral shape of the incoming radiation, the moist adiabat in the troposphere, atmospheric composition (providing heating and cooling in different layers), clouds and ice, and atmospheric dynamics.
-Between 150\% PAL and 50\% PAL, the temperature structure at pressures greater than (altitudes below) 10 hPa is similar.
-At 10\% and 5\% PAL, the temperature increases in the middle atmosphere, and this is noticeable in the tropics between 200--30 hPa and at northern ($45-90^\circ$) latitudes between 200--100 hPa.
+Between 150\% PAL and 50\% PAL, the temperature structure at pressures greater than 10 hPa (or altitudes below 10 hPa) is similar.
+At 10\% and 5\% PAL, the temperature increases in the middle atmosphere, and this is noticeable in the tropics between 200 -- 30 hPa and at northern ($45-90^\circ$) latitudes between 200 -- 100 hPa.
 At $\leq1$\% PAL of O$_2$, the stratosphere begins to become significantly cooler, with the 10 hPa pressure level $\sim 60$ K cooler in the 0.1\% PAL simulation compared to the 150\% PAL simulation.
 A globally averaged stratospheric temperature inversion of $\approx 2$ K and $\approx 1$ K exists in the 1\% PAL and 0.1\% PAL simulations, respectively, which is significantly smaller than the $\approx 60$ K temperature inversion in the PI atmosphere.